rapsalands/react-control-library/README.md

 export default App;
 ```
 ###### Attributes
+1. Clicking associated label must toggle checkbox.
+To have associated label, pass `label` attribute like `<Checkbox label='Agreement Read' />` or children to component like `<Checkbox>Agreement Read</Checkbox>`.
+2. However note that, passing `label` in above mentioned fashion may not work in ReactStrap based on internal implementation of ReactStrap.
-1. Attribute `indeterminate` when passed as true, checkbox will be in partially checked state.
+3. Attribute `indeterminate` when passed as true, checkbox will be in partially checked state. `indeterminate` attribute may not work as expected in ReactStrap based on internal implementation of ReactStrap.
-2. All checked checkboxes will have a class assigned as `checkbox_checked`.
+4. All checked checkboxes will have a class assigned as `checkbox_checked`.

 <hr />